micronaut-projects/micronaut-comparisons/README.md

 For this reason, we decided to use sample applications from the JHipster project.
 These applications include authentication and authorization, input validation, database interactions, and a number of other configurations that place them closer to the realm of a real application.

 This repository contains both the [JHipster Micronaut Sample Application](https://github.com/jhipster/jhipster-sample-app-micronaut) and the [JHipster Spring Boot Sample Application](https://github.com/jhipster/jhipster-sample-app).
-Additionally, we have included a version of the Micronaut JHipster sample application that has been upgraded to Micronaut 2.0.0 M2.
-Quarkus has currently no JHipster based sample.
+Additionally, we have included a version of the Micronaut JHipster sample application that has been upgraded to Micronaut 2.0.0 M2 and a Quarkus based version.

 In order to better illustrate the performance of the frameworks, we did modify the JHipster projects to replace the bcrypt encoding and verification of credentials to an essentially no-op implementation.
 By design, bcrypt is computationally expensive and leaving it in the sample applications result in load tests that are illustrating the performance of bcrypt with different application wrappers.
 Those results are less valuable for this purpose.